-The COVID-19 pandemic continues to evolve and there is continued uncertainty about its scope, duration, severity, trajectory, and lasting impact.
-COVID-19 disproportionately impacts older adults, especially those with chronic illnesses, which describes many of our patients.
+There is continued uncertainty about the scope, duration, severity, trajectory, and lasting impact of COVID-19.
 Due to our recurring contracted revenue model, the COVID-19 pandemic has not historically had a material impact on our revenue.
-Nearly 99% of the Company's total revenue during the three months ended March 31, 2023 is recurring, consisting of fixed monthly PMPM capitation payments received from MA health plans.
+Nearly 99% of the Company's total revenue during the nine months ended September 30, 2023 is recurring, consisting of fixed monthly PMPM capitation payments received from MA health plans.

 Because of the nature of capitation arrangements, the full impact of the COVID-19 pandemic may not be fully reflected in our results of operations and overall financial condition until future periods.
 The full extent to which COVID-19 will directly or indirectly impact our future results of operations and financial condition will depend on multiple factors.
-In addition, the economy may continue to be impacted as a result of the COVID-19 pandemic, including any resurgences to infections, and actions taken in response to it.
-Such factors include, but are not limited to, the scope and duration of stay-at-home practices and business closures and restrictions, government-imposed or recommended suspensions of elective procedures, and expenses required for supplies and personal protective equipment.
+Such factors include, but are not limited to, the scope and duration of any future stay-at-home practices and business closures and restrictions, government-imposed or recommended suspensions of elective procedures, and expenses required for supplies and personal protective equipment.
 Because of these factors, management may not be able to fully estimate the length or severity of the impact of the pandemic on our business.
 However, management will continue to closely evaluate and monitor the nature and extent of these potential impacts to our business, results of operations and liquidity.
+The long-term medical impact of COVID-19 infections remain a concern that our medical leadership team continues to closely monitor.